Indian retail's real problem isn't the last mile. See where the cost hides

 Yes, for merchandise shipments.
 Clothing sent internationally usually requires customs documentation, and commercial shipments typically need a commercial invoice with accurate item descriptions and values.

-How should I package clothes for the lowest shipping cost?
+How should I package clothes to get the lowest possible shipping cost?

-Sometimes, it is good, but not always.
+Sometimes, but not always.
 Flat rate works best when the garment is compact and dense enough to fit the packaging well, while standard shipping is usually cheaper for lighter everyday apparel.

 Can I ship a wedding dress the same way I ship normal clothing?

 Not really.
 A wedding dress needs more structure, cleaner protective packing, and often extra insurance or signature service.
-Hence, it should be treated as a specialty shipment rather than routine apparel.
+It should be treated as a specialty shipment rather than routine apparel.

 Weight, package size, destination, and delivery speed.
-Also whether the parcel triggers dimensional-weight or nonstandard-package charges.
-For shipping for small business operations, these variables are where the biggest savings hide.
+Also, whether the parcel triggers dimensional-weight or nonstandard-package charges.

 Related reading: Shipping Cost Guide | Best Shipping Carriers | Expedited Shipping Explained | Ecommerce Shipping Software